Purpose of Denomination

 Out of these dynamics, Bishop LeBlanc wanted to leave a personal mark on the Autocephalous Movement and thus the creation of yet another denomination.
 Yet, it is hope that this denomination brings the love of the Sacred/God to more individuals within the Autocephalous Movement, while being a home for the Independent Catholic Home Church Movement.
 The formal start of the denomination was Pentecost Sunday, 2006, when a Mass of beginning was celebrated on the island of Kaua'i, Hawaii at 7 a.m.
 Special prayers were said asking God's spirit to bless the ministry of the denomination and the ministry of Bishop LeBlanc.

-Having celebrated Mass in this manner for so long and hearing of the need for small groups of individuals to come together in prayer to celebrate Mass, as the larger denominations are not meeting their needs, the Transformational Catholic Church was begun as a means of meeting the spiritual needs of some, even a few.
+Having celebrated Mass in this manner for so long and hearing of the need for small groups of individuals to come together in prayer to celebrate Mass, the Transformational Catholic Church was begun as a means of meeting the spiritual needs of some, even a few.

 It is not envisioned that the TCC will become a large denomination, nor will it ever, or should it, replace other Catholic denominations.
 The TCC is merely a home from which to build a ministry of deacon's celebrating marriages, performing baptisms, officiating at funerals, as well as hopefully becoming a denomination of small "Home Church Parishes" that provide a safe and sacred space and place for the wondering souls seeking to reconnect with the Sacred/God or to enhance that relationship with the Sacred/God.